MrHid3/sbb/README.md

 - [ ] dockerize ts
 - [ ] remaking the frontend in vue
 - [ ] add tests in webdriver.io
+- [ ] basically remake half of this, split backend and frontend, maybe port to typescript

 ### Side-Quests
 by how likely/easy they are to be implemented (more or less)